alyzain/easygenerator-full-stack-test-task/README.md

 - **Protected Landing Page**:
   - Accessible only to authenticated users.
   - Displays a welcome message and user details.
+  - Redirects to the Sign-In page if the user is not authenticated.

 - **404 Page**:
   - Custom-designed page for undefined routes.